Rhadinovirus

-Rhadinovirus (synonyms: Rhadinoviridae and gamma-2 herpesviruses) is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Gammaherpesvirinae.
+Rhadinovirus (synonyms: Rhadinoviridae and gamma-2 herpesviruses) is a genus of viruses in the order Herpesvirales, in the family Orthoherpesviridae, in the subfamily Gammaherpesvirinae.
 Humans and other mammals serve as natural hosts.
 Diseases associated with this genus include: Kaposi's sarcoma, primary effusion lymphoma and multicentric Castleman's disease, caused by Human herpesvirus 8 (HHV-8), also known as Kaposi's sarcoma-associated herpesvirus (KSHV).
 The term rhadino comes from the Latin fragile, referring to the tendency of the viral genome to break apart when it is isolated.

 Species

-The genus consists of the following 12 species:
+The genus contains the following species, listed by scientific name and followed by the common name of the species: